Force over Distance: Chapter 14

 Years back, Young had commanded one of the SG teams that’d destroyed all sensitive material remaining in the half-ascended Goa’uld's research station after his clone had nearly destroyed Cheyenne Mountain.
 Young's team had demolished the lab and most of its instrumentation.
 What they hadn’t destroyed, they’d taken.

 There must have been more than one lab.
-Or, someone had recreated the set-up.
+Or, someone had recreated the setup.

-And, Anubis?
-Well, Anubis had been focused on one thing, and one thing only.
+Anubis had been focused on one thing, and one thing only.

 Whether it was ascension, or something else—why had Nicholas Rush, of all people, been the guy barefoot in the middle of the room?
 Testing things on himself really didn't seem like the man’s style.